5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 psql -U postgres -d whatsspy -f update/database-<version>.sql
 ```

+### An error occurred. please check your configuration (Blank page)

+`http://<ipaddress>/whatsspy/api/?whatsspy=getStats` gives a blank page.

+Check your `/var/log/nginx/error.log`.
+The blank page is caused by a internal server error which is an severe exception.

 ### Tracker says "An error occured, please check your configuration."

 #### Problems while setting it up